Operating on List Attributes

 - Concatenating all the elements of a list into a single attribute (ListConcatenator)

-- Exploding a list by creating a new feature for each element in the list and adding its attributes (ListExploder).
+- Exploding a list by creating a new feature for each element in the list and adding the demoted attributes to it (ListExploder).

 The ListExploder is sometimes used to write new features to a relational database table.
 In this way, the 1 to many nature of the data model can be preserved by writing the original feature to one table, and the exploded list element features to another table.
 As long as there is a key field that can be used to rejoin them, the relationship is maintained.
 Furthermore, there is no requirement that the format used to store the list elements be the same as the format used to store the master feature– very often the exploded list element records are stored in a database table and the master feature is stored in a GIS or CAD system.